axondeepseg/axondeepseg/docs/source/documentation.rst

 * Manually correct the axon mask (as explained in Option 1).
 * Use the `AxonSeg <https://github.com/neuropoly/axonseg>`_ software to segment the myelin from the axon mask.
 In order to do this, install AxonSeg, and then follow the instructions in part 5 of the `as_tutorial guideline <https://github.com/neuropoly/axonseg/blob/master/as_tutorial.m>`_.

-**Installing FSLeyes**

-* Install the FSLeyes_integration branch of AxonDeepSeg inside a conda environment
-* Install Wxpython using conda install -c anaconda wxpython
-* Install FSLeyes using pip install fsleyes
-* Launch FSLeyes using the command fsleyes
-* Go to file > load plugin > select ads_plugin.py > yes
-* view > ADScontrol (there might be an error if the script can't find the logo)
-* Manualy arrange the panel

 Citation
 ===============================================================================